-The family certification must be made in a format acceptable to HACA and must be signed by
+The family certification must be made in a format acceptable to HACA and must be signed by all adult family members whose information or status is being verified.

 At the time of the family's annual reexamination, the PHA must conduct the annual reexamination of income as outlined at 24 CFR 982.516 and the PHA policies in Chapter 11.